 The Interdisciplinary Minor in Creativity, the Arts, and Social Transformation and the Program in Peacebuilding and the Arts

 2020-2021 Annual Report

 Prepared by Quinn Filler '23 and Barbara Strauss, CAST administrator

 Brandeis University

 Table of Contents

 The Interdisciplinary Minor in Creativity, the Arts, and Social Transformation: Our Seventh Year

 I. Highlights 2

 II.
 Contributions to Diversity, Equity and Inclusion at Brandeis 3

 III.
 Courses 5

 IV.
 Affiliated Faculty and Staff 7

-V. Faculty and Staff Achievements 8
+V. Faculty and Staff Achievements.
+8

 VI.
-Student News 10
+Student News.
+10

 VII.
 Capstone Projects 13

 VIII.
-Visiting Artists in the Classroom 14
+Visiting Artists in the Classroom.
+14

 IX.
 Events 17

-X. The Program in Peacebuilding and the Arts 22
+X. The Program in Peacebuilding and the Arts.
+22

-The students, faculty, and staff of the Interdisciplinary Minor in Creativity, the Arts, and Social Transformation (CAST) are enormously appreciative of the contributions of three steadfast donors whose support has made possible many of the activities described in this annual report: Amy Merrill '68, Elaine Reuben '63; and the Max and Sunny Howard Memorial Foundation, with the inspiration of Naomi Sinnreich P'13.
-Many thanks also to the Louis D. Brandeis Legacy Fund for Social Justice for its ongoing support of Let's Make a Better World: Stories and Songs by Jane Sapp; and video podcasts related to the movement for racial justice and the imperatives to vote; and the development of an archive in the Brandeis Library.
-We appreciate support from Ammad Bahalim, '04, for his visionary support of CAST 170a: Documenting Immigrant Experiences.
-The global IMPACT community expresses its appreciation to Porticus Community Art Lab for its support.
-I. Highlights CAST on COVID
+The students, faculty and staff of the Interdisciplinary Minor in Creativity, the Arts, and Social Transformation (CAST) are enormously appreciative of the contributions of three steadfast donors whose support has made possible many of the activities described in this annual report: Amy Merrill '68, Elaine Reuben '63, and the Max and Sunny Howard Memorial Foundation, with the inspiration of Naomi Sinnreich P'13.
+We appreciate support from Ahmad Bahalim, '04, for his visionary support of CAST 170a: Documenting Immigrant Experiences.

+The Program in Peacebuilding and the Arts and its global IMPACT community express appreciation to the Porticus Community Arts Lab for its generous support.
+We also remain indebted to the Andrew W. Mellon Foundation for its support for a planning process in which the IMPACT initiative was envisioned and begun.
+Gifts from John Burt, the Fresh Sound Foundation, and the Max and Sunny Howard Memorial Foundation have sustained IMPACT in periods of transition.

+Many thanks to the Louis D. Brandeis Legacy Fund for Social Justice for its ongoing support of Let's Make a Better World: Stories and Songs by Jane Sapp; and video podcasts related to the movement for racial justice and the imperative to vote.
+Also, in addition to supporting CAST, Elaine Reuben '63 for ten years has provided support for the multilingual dissemination of the documentary Acting Together on the World Stage: Performance and the Creative Transformation of Conflict.
+Her on-going support has been invaluable and is much appreciated.

+The work of both CAST and the Program in Peacebuilding and the Arts are made possible by the supportive and dynamic environment of the International Center for Ethics, Justice and Public Life and the support of our colleagues throughout the Brandeis community.

+I. Highlights

+CAST on COVID

 The CAST program maintained close communication with our minors and affiliates throughout the academic year, which was conducted mostly online due to the COVID-19 pandemic.
 In addition to proceeding with most scheduled courses, virtual events and visits to classes by artists and practitioners, CAST offered some pandemic-specific conversations in order to help our community process this unprecedented experience.
 Read below about Social Deis-tance DIY and Creative Quarantining: A CAST and Creative Writing Event for all Brandeis Students.